Azure-Samples/active-directory-verifiable-credentials-dotnet/README.md

       }
     ],
     "receipt":{
-        "id_token": "...JWT Token of VC...",
+        "id_token": "...JWT Token of VC..."
-        "state": "
         }
     }
 }
 ```
 Some notable attributes in the message:
 - **claims** - parsed claims from the VC
-- **receipt.id_token** - the DID of the presentation
+- **receipt.id_token** - the ID token of the presentation, this is the full presentation Authenticator has send to the Request service.
+Great for debugging and also to retrieve information not available in the payload.
+To keep the responses small the receipt property in the request should be set to false.

 ## Setup